BitcoinDesign/Guide/guide/onboarding/protecting-a-wallet.md

 {% include tip/open.html color="green" icon="check" label="Do: Educate on good security practices" %}

-During PIN creation, tell your users what a good, secure PIN is (i.e. not their birthday).
+During PIN creation, tell your users what a good, secure PIN is (e.g. not their birthday).
 Recommend against (or even make it impossible) to create a PIN such as 1234 or 1111.

 {% include tip/close.html %}